 Health, wellbeing and fitness apps using the new platform will be required to link to privacy policies, and will be prevented from using their access to Apple's software for "any purpose other than providing health and/or fitness services", the terms and conditions now state.

-Developers will be able to share data with "third parties for medical research purposes", provided that the user consents.
+Developers – who've already had their hands on the mobile OS since June – will be able to share data with "third parties for medical research purposes", provided that the user consents.
 However, they will not be able to "sell an end-user's health information collected through the HealthKit API to advertising platforms, data brokers or information resellers", according to the licensing agreement.

 Released to developers at the start of June, iOS 8 allows health and fitness apps to communicate with each other through a series of application programming interfaces (APIs) known as HealthKit with user permission.
 For example, a blood pressure app could share data with a healthcare provider's app without any additional input from the user.